 These changes will help make sure that, above all else, we are always on the side of people who use services, and that we always put their interests first.

 The changes we are making are set out below.
 They apply to most services and have been developed with our staff, providers of health and social care services, the public and others.

 What are we doing?

-- have introduced national teams in NHS hospitals that have specialist expertise to carry out in-depth reviews of hospitals with significant or long-standing problems.
+- We have introduced national teams in NHS hospitals that have specialist expertise to carry out in-depth reviews of hospitals with significant or long-standing problems.

-- have introduced a clear programme in failing NHS trusts to make sure immediate action is taken to protect people.
+- We have introduced a clear programme in failing NHS trusts to make sure immediate action is taken to protect people.

-- predict, identify and respond more quickly to services that are failing, or likely to fail, by using information and evidence in a more focused and open way, including listening better to people’s views and experiences of care.
+- We predict, identify and respond more quickly to services that are failing, or are likely to fail, by using information and evidence in a more focused and open way, including listening better to people’s views and experiences of care.

-- work closely with our partners in the health and social care system to improve the quality and safety of care and co-ordinate our work better.
+- We work closely with our partners in the health and social care system to improve the quality and safety of care and co-ordinate our work better.

-- are introducing a more thorough test for organisations that are applying to provide care, including making sure that named directors, managers and leaders commit to meeting our standards and are tested on their ability to do so.
+- We are introducing a more thorough test for organisations that are applying to provide care, including making sure that named directors, managers and leaders commit to meeting our standards and are tested on their ability to do so.

 These changes came into effect in NHS hospitals and mental health trusts first.
 This is because we recognise that there is an urgent need for more effective inspection and regulation of these services.
 We will then extend and adapt our approach to other sectors in 2014 to 2016.

 Download our full strategy for more information on the changes we will be making to our work.

 Business plan for 2015/16

 Our business plan outlines our key priorities for 2015/16 and the work we will do to achieve them.